 In October, 2007, the Foundation held its first Buddhist Leadership Conference at the Zen Peacemakers' Maezumi Institute's study and training center at the Mother House in Montague, Massachusetts.

-Since 2006, the Foundation has made grants and loans to Peacemaker Circle in the cumulative sum of $880,000 to support its operations.
+Since 2006, the Foundation has made grants and loans to Peacemaker Circle in the cumulative sum of over $880,000 to support its operations.